HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/database/DB2DatabaseSize.md

     Return Status = 0
     ```

-9. Disconnect from the JCR database:
+9. Disconnect from the JCR database using the following command:

     ```cmd
     db2 disconnect WPJCR
     ```

 !!! note
     - The `DATABASESIZE` value is reported in bytes.
-    - In this example:
+In this example:
       - The Release database size is approximately **346 MB**.
       - The JCR database size is approximately **3 GB**.
     - These values are from a test server with limited content.
 Production environments typically have much larger databases.